xPaiiN/mst2-carplay-vc/README.md

 It also enables a "Share to External Maps" button within navigation apps to directly import the addresses into the internal MIB2 Navi (only EU for now).

-(True turn-by-turn directions are coming in the next update)
+(True turn-by-turn directions and telephony implementation are coming in the next update)

 Works with both wired connection and wireless connection via third-party dongles.